 The success or failure of your marriage relationship depends on how well you handle a number of personal issues.
 From the relationship itself to financial decisions, children, and sex, it's important that you both know what to expect.

 A marriage is a commitment between two people that may have differing views on certain issues.
 Numerous research studies over the years have proven that talking about these things before your wedding day can significantly affect the success of a marriage.
 That's why premarital counseling often involves some very common, but important, questions that dive into the heart of a healthy marriage.

 By knowing what your partner expects from your life together, you will be better prepared to handle these situations as your relationship grows.
 It's a good idea to review these questions with your partner.

-These first questions may be most important to ask.
-If you don't know why your getting married or have different views of where you'll be in a few decades, it may cause problems down the road.
-The more open you can be now, the fewer questions will come up in the future.
+These first questions may be most important.
+If you don't know why you're getting married or have different views of where you'll be in a few decades, it could cause problems down the road.
 Ask yourselves:

 - Why are we getting married?